Thousands attend funeral of Chad's Deby, Macron pledges French support

 SEEKING REGIONAL STABILITY

-Before the ceremony, Macron and regional leaders met with Mahamat Idriss Deby and members of the military council.
+Before the ceremony, Macron and regional leaders met with the 37-year-old Mahamat Idriss Deby and members of the military council.

-The 37-year-old Deby, a general, has dissolved parliament, taken over as president and armed forces commander, and promised to hold an election in 18 months time.

-The French presidency source said France and the G5 Sahel nations had offered support for a civilian-military transition in Chad for the good of regional stability.
+The French presidency source said France and the G5 Sahel nations had offered support for a civilian-military transition.
 The G5 are Burkina Faso, Chad, Mali, Mauritania, and Niger - all beset by Islamist militant threats.

+Masra said in a Facebook post that he and other Chadians had met with Niger’s President Mohamed Bazoum and Mauritanian President Mohamed Ould Ghazouani.

+He said the Chadians proposed that the transitional government be modeled after the one in Mali, which was created after a military coup last August.
+The president would be a civilian and the vice president would be nominated by Deby and responsible for security and defence issues.

+There would also be a prime minister at the head of an inclusive government resulting from multi-party talks.

+In its statement, the African Union’s Peace and Security Council urged Chadian authorities “to respect the constitutional mandate and order, and to expeditiously embark on a process of restoration of constitutional order and handing over of political power to the civilian authorities”.

-But opposition leaders have denounced the military takeover, and an army general said this week that many army officers are opposed to the transition plan.
-Labour unions have also called a worker’s strike.
+Opposition leaders, labour unions and civil society organisations in Chad have all denounced the military takeover, and an army general said this week that many officers are opposed to the transition plan.

 ON THE FRONTLINE